-- A couple of the recent Digimon games for the DS do this.
+- A couple of Digimon games for the DS do this.
 The Digimon do walk in place when not moving.
 The only time they stand still is in cutscenes.

 - All the Final Fantasy games up to VI do this:

 - Particularly noticeable in Final Fantasy V when, walking through the town of Mirage in the Cleft of Dimension, time stands still for everyone but the party and the sprites of the merchants there are motionless, where before they had been perpetually walking in place.

 - From the beginning, though, this has only affected NPCs.
 Your party always stands still when left idle.